 Whenever you play, your hands must not help to hold the guitar, they should be free to play.

+When you stand, use the guitar strap to hold the instrument.
 The strap goes from the top strap peg, via your left shoulder, diagonally across your back and returns to the second peg on the guitar.

 Don't put the strap over the head like a neck chain, it's uncomfortable as heck and looks stupid too :)))